jackdh/better-jon-bonso-exam-host/README.md

 <h3>Image Three</h3>
 <img src="https://i.imgur.com/bCXPcgo.png" align="center" />

+<h2>Deployment</h2>

+You have a number of options to deploy the site!
+Due to it being a fully frontend application I suggest building it and throwing it into a S3 website bucket.

+You can build the site with the following command:

+`npm run build`

+and the output will be in the `build` folder.

+My current setup is `push to code deploy` -> `Build site` -> `Sync to s3 website bucket`

 <hr />

 <h3>The following is information from the original boilerplate to assist further development.</h3>